FrancescoRizzi/AWSomesauce/articles/A002-hellolambda/README.md

 For our simple use case, and simple function, this can all be tested through a simple manual process accessible through the AWS Web Console.

 Once again, the official [AWS Lambda Developer Guide](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) includes a good reference for this process as [Step 2.2: Invoke the Lambda Function Manually and Verify Results, Logs, and Metrics](http://docs.aws.amazon.com/lambda/latest/dg/get-started-invoke-manually.html).
-You cna follow those steps, using the following Input test events in step 2:
+You can follow those steps, using the following Input test events in step 2:

 | Test         | Input Event            | Expected Output                     |
 | ------------ | ---------------------  | ----------------------------------- |